Calendar (New Style) Act 1750: The eleven day shift

-Gregory's reform removed ten days from the Julian calendar, thus resetting 21 March to coincide with the equinox.
 The reform also provided a new method for calculating leap years so that the error would not recur.
 Under the Julian calendar a leap year fell every four years when the year was evenly divisible by four.
-The second part of Gregory's change declared that a centennial year would not be a leap year unless it was further evenly divisible by 400: Section II of the Act replicates this algorithm.
+The second part of Gregory's change declared that a centennial year would not be a leap year unless it was further evenly divisible by 400: Section II of the act replicates this algorithm.
 By 1750, almost all countries in Western Christendom except Britain and its empire had already adopted Gregory's reform.